rediacc/docs/docs/rest-api/security-model.md

    - Encryption keys are not stored in the database.

 4. **Foreign Key Constraints**:
-   - Relationships between tables are enforced at the database level.
+   - Relationships between resultSets are enforced at the database level.
    - This ensures data integrity and prevents orphaned records.